TensorFlow on GPU

 For saving model data and weights we suggest the TensorFlow built-in checkpointing and save functions.

-The following code snippet is a more or less complete example of how to load built-in data and save weights.
+Below follows an example of how to load built-in data and save weights.

 #!/usr/bin/env python